 While the 15-inch MacBook Pro delivers a similar spec to what you see here, it does so at $2,399 (£2,349, AU$3,499) to start.
 This gets you the exact same processor, AMD Radeon Pro 555X graphics with 4GB of VRAM, 16GB of slower RAM and half the SSD storage space.
 This is all behind a display that, while a Retina panel, isn’t as sharp as the XPS 15 4K option.
 To match the Dell XPS 15 on all fronts, including storage, the MacBook Pro calls for $2,599 (£2,529, AU$3,819).

-The Asus ZenBook Pro 15 hits the same audience as both the MacBook Pro and the Dell XPS 15, and does so for far less cash, starting out at $1,799 (£1,370, AU$2,500).
-This price nets you a 4K touch screen on top of a secondary touchscreen in the touchpad plus 512GB of SSD storage and 16GB of RAM with the same CPU and GPU as the Dell XPS 15.
+Aiming at the same audience at the other devices, the Asus ZenBook Pro 15 does it for less, starting out at just $1,799 (£1,370, AU$2,500).
+This price will get you a 4K touch display on top of a secondary touchscreen in the touch pad, punctuated with 512GB of SSD storage and 16GB of RAM.
+Not to mention the same processor featured in the Dell XPS 15.

 Year over year, not much at all about the XPS 15 design identity has changed.
 The product still comes wrapped in an aluminum unibody shell with a carbon fiber keyboard deck, connected by a single, sturdy hinge.

-The Dell XPS 15’s premium laptop design stands apart partially through the ports that the greater dimensions allow for while other trudge on into that USB-C dongle life.
-The Dell XPS 15 features a full size SD card slot, HDMI and USB 3.1 where the MacBook Pro only has four Thunderbolt 3 ports.
+The design here stands alone, thanks to the ports allowed by the greater dimensions of the Dell XPS 15, while other laptops commit to that USB-C dongle life.
+The Dell XPS 15 features a full-size SD card slot, HDMI and USB 3.1, where the MacBook Pro only has four Thunderbolt 3 ports.

-The touchpad feels just fine, with its matte glass tracking surface, and produces a satisfying click when pressed.
-Navigating the Windows 10 interface on the XPS 15 is easy between the accurate touchpad and responsive touchscreen.
+The touchpad is just good enough, though, with a matte glass tracking surface that produces a satisfying click when pressed.
+Using the Windows 10 UI with the XPS 15 is easy between the accurate touchpad and responsive touchscreen.